Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 \subsubsection{Radio band}

 The radio band was the first band to discover AGN and quasars.
 The normal stars are very weak in radio band.
-Thus, discovering an optical point source that has also strong radio emission lead to first identification of quasars.
-The first quasar discovery was made by \citet{1963Natur.197.1040S} who noticed very large redshift (z=0.158) of emission lines in a star-like source from the 3C (The Cambridge 178 MHz radio survey) sample \citep{1959MmRAS..68...37E}.
+Thus, the discoveries of optical point sources that have also strong radio emission led to the first identification of quasars.
+The quasar discovery was made by \citet{1963Natur.197.1040S} who noticed a very large redshift ($z=0.158$) of emission lines in a star-like source from the 3C (The Cambridge 178 MHz radio survey) sample \citep{1959MmRAS..68...37E}.

-The AGN radio luminosity can span enormously over several orders of magnitude, and therefore, AGNs are distinguished to radio-loud vs. radio-quiet sources.
+The AGN radio luminosity can enormously span the range over several orders of magnitude, and therefore, AGN are distinguished into radio-loud vs. radio-quiet sources.
 The majority of AGN are radio-quiet, while only about 10$\%$ are radio-loud \citep{Kellermann1989, Balokovic2012}.
 The reason for this dichotomy is the presence or absence of the strong relativistic jet launched by the SMBH.
+However, the radio-loud/quiet distinction and the reason behind it is not yet a settled problem.
 Different ideas were proposed to explain this dichotomy, including the spin paradigm \citep{Moderski1998, Sikora2007}, observational selection effects \citep{2000ApJS..126..133W, Cirasuolo2003} or evolution of the spectral states \citep{Koerding2006, Svoboda2017}.
 In the study of radio dichotomy, it is also important whether the total radio luminosity or only the core radio luminosity is taken into account \citep{2011MNRAS.417..184B}.
 This distinction is obviously possible only for local AGN but not for unresolved distant quasars.